How important is mobile in your nonprofits fundraising recruitment strategy?….very important.

 - Keep your subject line length short and sweet

-Incorporate Social Media Properties that Target Mobile Audience
+Incorporate Social Media Properties that Targets a Mobile Audience

 Don’t Be Afraid to Pick Up the Phone at the Right Time